Makoto Sakurai: Politics

-Tokyo gubernatorial election, 2016
+2016 Tokyo gubernatorial election

-Following the resignation of Yoichi Masuzoe as the Governor of Tokyo, Sakurai announced his candidacy in June 2016.
+Following the resignation of Yōichi Masuzoe as the governor of Tokyo, Sakurai announced his candidacy in June 2016.
 There was a total of 21 candidates, a record breaking number for this position.

 Compared to the three main candidates (Yuriko Koike, Hiroya Masuda, and Shuntaro Torigoe), Sakurai received little media coverage during the campaign, along with seventeen other candidates, and he criticized the media in his speeches for the unequal treatment.
 This criticism got the approval from his rival Mac Akasaka, who was also running for Tokyo Governor.
 When Sakurai was featured in news coverage, however, newspapers such as The Asahi Shimbun and Tokyo Shimbun criticized Sakurai, claiming he took advantage of the election to deliver hate speech.
 Sankei Shimbun was the only large newspaper to feature Sakurai either neutrally or positively, even going as far as conducting a close reporting in Sakurai's campaign office the moment of the vote counting.
 The election placed him fifth place, with 114,171 votes or 1.74% of the popular vote.

 Sakurai had seven promises for the residents of Tokyo: